Big Change: How companies need to evolve.

 It’s not news that we are living in a new era.
-The Knowledge Era, the Information Age, the Digital Age – call it what you will – the evidence of change is all around us.
-From technology innovations to globalization, social change and political unrest, some believe we are in one of the most significant periods of change in human history.
+Call it the Knowledge Era, the Information Age, the Digital Age—call it what you will—the evidence of change is all around us.
+From technological innovations to globalization, social change, and political unrest, some believe we are in one of human history's most significant periods of change.
 It may be hard to measure accurately, but there is little doubt that we are living in new conditions.
-We can’t operate the same way and expect the same results.
-New circumstances warrant a different response.
-We need a new template, a different way to think about work and teams.
-Let’s understand where we’ve come and where we are as we consider where we’re going.

 Every two days, we create as much information as we did from the dawn of civilization until 2003.